Silpa Bhirasri: Life

 Born in Florence, Tuscany, he studied at the Royal Art Academy of Florence and taught there from 1914 to 1923.
 Feroci was invited to Thailand in 1923 to teach Western sculpture at the Fine Arts Department of the Ministry of Palace Affairs.
 He was appointed as a sculptor in 1924 on a three-year contract for 800 baht per month.

 In 1943, he founded what later became Silpakorn University, the University of Fine Arts.

 When Italy surrendered to the Allies during World War II, Feroci changed his name and became a Thai national in 1944 to avoid arrest by the occupying Japanese army.
 Previously estranged from his wife in Italy, in his later years he married one of his Thai students.

 Feroci / Silpa was the designer and sculptor of many of Bangkok's best known monuments, including Democracy Monument, Victory Monument, and the statue of King Rama I at Memorial Bridge.

-He wrote numerous textbooks on art, including Theory of Colour (1943), Theory of Composition (1944), An Aid to Arts and English-Siamese Glossary (1942-1944).
+He wrote numerous textbooks on art, including Theory of Colour (1943), Theory of Composition (1944), and An Aid to Arts and English-Siamese Glossary (1942–1944).

 Personal life

 In 1918, Bhirasri (then still Feroci) married Paola Angelini.
 However, in 1921, he began living with Fanny Viviani, with whom he later had two children – Isabella and Romano.
 In 1949, after his fourth trip to Italy, he separated from Viviani, who stayed in Florence, and started living with Malini Kenny, who was 37 years younger than him.
-In 1959, he married Malini in a civil ceremony and lived with her until his death.
+In 1959, he married Malini Hitasak in a civil ceremony and lived with her until his death.